open5e/open5e/source/monsters/miscellaneous-creatures/tiger.rst

-**Pounce**: If the tiger moves at least 20 feet straight toward a creature and then hits it with a claw attack on the same turn, that target must succeed on a DC 13 Strength saving throw or be knocked prone.
-If the target is prone, the tiger can make one bite attack against it as a bonus action.
+**Pounce**: If the tiger moves at least 20 feet straight toward a creature and then hits it with a claw attack on the same turn, that target must succeed on a DC 13 Strength saving throw or be knocked :ref:`srd:prone`.
+If the target is :ref:`srd:prone`, the tiger can make one bite attack against it as a bonus action.

 Actions